ni/measurement-plugin-python/README.md

 Once your measurement service is statically registered, the MeasurementLink discovery service makes it visible in supported NI applications.

-### Create a batch file that runs a python measurement
+### Create a batch file that runs a Python measurement

 The batch file used for static registration is responsible for starting the Python Scripts.